Corner Stone Cues

 Corner Stone Cues (CSC) is a label and music production house based in Los Angeles.
-It is best known for debut release and title song “Requiem for a Tower” featured in the trailer for The Lord of the Rings: The Two Towers.
-“Requiem for a Tower” is the re-orchestration and arrangement by Daniel J. Nielsen, Simone Benyacar, and Veigar Margeirsson of Clint Mansell’s “Lux Aeterna”, written for the film Requiem for a Dream.
+It is best known for the debut release and the title song "Requiem for a Tower" featured in The Lord of the Rings: The Two Towers trailer.
+"Requiem for a Tower" is the re-orchestration and arrangement by Daniel J. Nielsen, Simone Benyacar, and Veigar Margeirsson of Clint Mansell’s "Lux Aeterna", written for the film Requiem for a Dream.

 In 2006 CSC collaborated with electro rock band Kinky from Monterrey, Nuevo Leon, Mexico.
 The 5 song E.P. titled "Sassy" included Kinky's cover of Wall of Voodoo's "Mexican Radio".
 Kinky later included a remastered version of Mexican Radio on the re-release of Reina.
 Both Reina and Sassy were originally distributed by Nettwerk.

-In 2008 "Eton Path" was released which included the London Studio Orchestra, Purcell Singers, Azam Ali, Dierdre Dubois, Riffat Salamatt, Bryan "Brain" Mantia, Buckethead, and Damian Marley.
-Eton Path includes adaptations of the Led Zeppelin songs "Ten Years Gone” and "Kashmir".
-CSC re-orchestrated two movements titled "Ten Years Kashmir Mvt I& II”.
+In 2008 "Eton Path" was released, including the London Studio Orchestra, Purcell Singers, Azam Ali, Dierdre Dubois, Riffat Salamatt, Bryan "Brain" Mantia, Buckethead, and Damian Marley.
+Eton Path includes adaptations of the Led Zeppelin songs "Ten Years Gone" and "Kashmir".
+CSC re-orchestrated two movements titled "Ten Years Kashmir Mvt I& II".

 "In Situ" the most recent release, features songs mainly composed by Daniel Law Heath.

-There are tentative plans to record a future hybrid orchestral/Epic Music album in the style of "Eton Path".
+There are tentative plans to record a future hybrid orchestral/Epic Music album in the "Eton Path" style.